Windows Server 2008 (R2) End of Life | What to Do Now?

 1. Compliance issues

-Many organizations need to follow the security rules to keep your equipment up to date regarding compliance.
+Many organizations need to follow the security rules to keep their equipment up to date regarding compliance.
 If you are still running Windows Server 2008(R2) past its expiration date, your business will no longer be compliant.

 2. Increased operational costs